daharper/Funky/README.md

 - SharedKernel.Specifications.pas
 - SharedKernel.Streams.pas

-The rest of the code is in a dozen tests and a couple of simple mock objects.
+The rest of the code is in half a dozen tests and a couple of simple mock objects.

 I defined **TESTINSIGHT** in the **.dpr**: